KDhyanaSamaga/Computer-Vision/README.md

-# Computer-Vision
-This repository features three assignments and a detailed report on computer vision: pseudocolor image processing (Java), image enhancement and restoration techniques (Python), and segmentation, morphological, and color image processing (Python).
-A comprehensive guide to key computer vision concepts!

-Here’s the updated and more detailed README file for your GitHub repository:

----

 # Computer Vision Projects

 This repository contains assignments and a detailed report showcasing various image processing techniques implemented using **Java** and **Python**.
 These projects aim to explore and apply essential concepts of computer vision, from basic image manipulation to advanced techniques like segmentation and morphological processing.